bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/dreadit.md

 ---
 title: "Dreadit Post"
-description: "The dreadit post was written by a user taking a cynical look at Nex Gen and the projects they are developing using the immune child."
+description: "The Dreadit post was written by a user taking a cynical look at Nex Gen and the projects they are developing using the immune child."
 categories: ["for-sof"]
 tags: ["dreadit", "nex gen", "youtopia", "for sof", "karl strassman", "pusse",